Genivia/FuzzyMatcher/README.md

 `ab_cd`    | 2   | `ab_cd`, `ab-cd`, `ab Cd`, `abCd` | `ab\ncd`, `Ab_cd`, `Abcd`
 `a[0-9]+z` | 1   | `a1z`, `a123z`, `az`, `axz`       | `axxz`, `A123z`, `123z`

-Note that the first character of the pattern must match when searching with the `find()` method.
-The `matches()` method does not impose this requirement:
+Note that the first character of the pattern must match when searching a corpus with the `find()` method.
+By contrast. the `matches()` method to match a corpus from start to end does not impose this requirement:

 pattern    | max | fuzzy `matches()` matches                            | but not
 ---------- | --- | ---------------------------------------------------- | -------------------------